k21971/EvilHack/doc/evilhack-changelog.md

 - Additional feedback when damaging monsters vulnerable to elemental damage
 - Levels of erosion on an object can affect its price
 - Show in inventory if the Bell of Opening can't be used (quest not complete)
+- Various monsters that can spawn in groups will sometimes be lead by a stronger leader